StarWarsCCG/sw-ip/README.md

 ## Requirements

-The instructions are currently focused on Linux/macOS.
-Windows instructions pending.

 These tools are written in C#.
-Install the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download).
+Install the [.NET 5 SDK](https://dotnet.microsoft.com/download).

-For working with SQLite, install SQLite 2 (link pending).
+For working with SQLite, install SQLite 2.
+For Windows, [download SQLite 2](https://www.sqlite.org/sqlite-2_8_17.zip) and put `sqlite.exe` into the folder `SwIpSqlGenerator`.

 ### Dumping Card Data